abreslav/alvor/com.zeroturnaround.alvor.gui.tests/readme.txt

 (eg. adding a space to the end), the resulting set of markers should be equivalent to previous set of markers.

-TODO test the effect of refactoring the target project
+TODO test the effect of refactoring the target project, including renaming a wrapper (non-fixed) hotspot also renaming a fixed hotspot (in code).

 Edge cases
 ----------